STIXProject/stixproject.github.io/documentation/suggested-practices/index.md

 ####Use case: When you want to characterize specific cyber observations relevant to a specific set of security-relevant cyber activity (Incident).

 * For example, the basic details of a phishing email received as part of an attack.
-* **Suggested practice: This would be conveyed using instances of the Incident/Related_Observables construct.**
+* **Suggested practice: This would be conveyed using instances of the Incident/Related_Observables structure.**
 * Example:

 {% highlight xml linenos %}